 VALUES OF INMED

-- We are committed to the world’s most forgotten.
-We are called to serve the most marginalized people on earth, to relieve suffering, to facilitate sustainable improvements, and to respect those in need as active participants in their own wellbeing.
+- Service.
+Committed to the world’s most forgotten.
+Called to serve the most marginalized people on earth, to relieve suffering, to facilitate sustainable improvements, and to respect those in need as active participants in their own wellbeing.

-- We are stewards.
-We are managers, not owners, of the resources made available to us.
-We are efficient, effective, and transparent in our communications and relationships with our learners, partners, communities, and governments.
+- Stewardship.
+Stewards of resources, knowledge, and partnerships.
+We are committed to being efficient, effective, and transparent in our communications and relationships with our students, partners, communities, and governments.

-- We are partners.
-We actively seek association and cooperation with other people and organizations that share similar values and mission.
+- Partners.
+We actively seek association and cooperation with students, faculty, network, and organizations that share similar values and mission.

 PARTNERSHIP FOR COMPASSION